i think the temptation to go with the flow here is so strong that you'd end up quite literally

 Set at the famous hotel of the same name on lake Zürich, Baur au Lac brings together two sisters in their sixties on the occasion of one of their son's wedding.

 Against the backdrop of their peaceful oasis, events that take place elswhere put their entire lives into a stark new context, at once exposing the truth and cementing the bond that lies at the core of their relationship.

-Rehearsed reading starring Susannah York at The Actor's Centre, London, March 2010; in development with Park Theatre, Finsbury Park, and earmarked for production there in 2014.
+Rehearsed reading starring Susannah York at The Actor's Centre, London, March 2010; workshopped at Park Theatre, Finsbury Park 2012.
+In development.